-Minimum rental income attributable to leases is recorded when due from tenants.
+Minimum rental income attributable to leases is recorded on a straight-line basis over the lease term.
 Certain leases provide for additional percentage rents based on tenants' sales volumes.
 These percentage rents are recognized when determinable by us.
-In addition, leases for certain tenants contain rent escalations and/or free rent during the first several months of the lease term; however, such amounts are not material.

 Real estate assets are stated at cost less accumulated depreciation.
 All costs related to planning, development and construction of buildings prior to the date they become operational, including interest and real estate taxes during the construction period, are capitalized for financial reporting purposes and recorded as property under development until construction has been completed.
 The viability of all projects under construction or development are regularly evaluated under applicable accounting requirements, including requirements relating to abandonment of assets or changes in use.
 To the extent a project, or individual components of the project, are no longer considered to have value, the related capitalized costs are charged against operations.
 Subsequent to completion of construction, expenditures for property maintenance are charged to operations as incurred, while significant renovations are capitalized.
 Depreciation of the buildings is recorded on the straight-line method using an estimated useful life of forty years.